remipassmoilesel/node-proxy-test/README.md

 # node-proxy-test

-**Utility for generating TypeScript / Mocha application tests from HTTP requests, to tests APIs.**
+**Utility for generating TypeScript / Mocha application tests from HTTP requests, in order to tests APIs.**

 ![Image of Yaktocat](doc/icon.png)